Bassoon: Technique

 An aspect of bassoon technique not found on any other woodwind is called flicking.
 It involves the left hand thumb momentarily pressing, or "flicking" the high A, C and D keys at the beginning of certain notes in the middle octave to achieve a clean slur from a lower note.
 This eliminates cracking, or brief multiphonics that happens without the use of this technique.
-The alternative method is "venting", which requires that the register key be used as part of the full fingering as opposed to being open momentarily at the start of the note.
+Alternatively, a similar method is called "venting", which requires that the register key be used as part of the full fingering as opposed to being open momentarily at the start of the note.
 This is sometimes called the "European style"; venting raises the intonation of the notes slightly, and it can be advantageous when tuning to higher frequencies.
 Some bassoonists flick A and B♭ when tongued, for clarity of articulation, but flicking (or venting) is practically ubiquitous for slurs.

 While flicking is used to slur up to higher notes, the whisper key is used for lower notes.
 From the A♭ right below middle C and lower, the whisper key is pressed with the left thumb and held for the duration of the note.
 This prevents cracking, as low notes can sometimes crack into a higher octave.
 Both flicking and using the whisper key is especially important to ensure notes speak properly during slurring between high and low registers.

 While bassoons are usually critically tuned at the factory, the player nonetheless has a great degree of flexibility of pitch control through the use of breath support, embouchure, and reed profile.
 Players can also use alternate fingerings to adjust the pitch of many notes.
 Similar to other woodwind instruments, the length of the bassoon can be increased to lower pitch or decreased to raise pitch.
 On the bassoon, this is done preferably by changing the bocal to one of a different length, (lengths are denoted by a number on the bocal, usually starting at 0 for the shortest length, and 3 for the longest, but there are some manufacturers who will use other numbers) but it is possible to push the bocal in or out slightly to grossly adjust the pitch.